inuimasataka/inuimasatakainfo/README.md

 # For a Compassionate World

 ## Masataka Inui
 (Interested in epistemological frameworks in general.
 Studying Indo-Tibetan Tantric Buddhism at the University of Tokyo.
-Buddhist monk of the Koyasan Shingon Sect, specializing in rJe Tsongkhapa's studies related to Pañcakrama through a systematic theological approach.)
+Specializing in rJe Tsongkhapa's studies related to Pañcakrama through a systematic theological approach. ལྟ་བ་རྟེན་འབྱུང། སྤྱོད་པ་འཚེ་བ་མེད་པ།)

 ## Vision
 To create transformative perspectives on life and death for humanity through the study of Buddhism, especially Tantric teachings on suffering and death.
 This vision aims to foster a more resilient human spirit and a global environment that supports the well-being of all living beings.